Skip to content

 One example can be found in wastewater treatment plants where raw sewage must be moved with high-speed centrifugal pumps.
 These water-based solutions are entrained with solids that can hang up the seal and quickly erode the selected materials if the slurry migrates between the faces.

-In some facilities, water consumption may be a primary concern or process dilution cannot be tolerated.
-For these situations, a dual-seal system operating with an independent, clean-liquid flush will be required.
+Water consumption may be a primary concern in some facilities, or process dilution cannot be tolerated.
+A dual-seal system operating with an independent, clean-liquid flush will be required for these situations.

 Other environmental factors, such as temperature and pressure, must also be carefully controlled to prevent leakage.
 Careful attention should be given to the environmental control systems specified for sealing hazardous or toxic fluids.
 They must meet the allowable leakage tolerances for the fluid being sealed and prevent excessive leakage in case a seal fails.